markusklimmek/project-starlore/README.md

 ### How to create a branch for github and how to delete it
 How does that work?

+## Testing with dropwizward

+For further reference take a look here:(http://www.dropwizard.io/1.1.0/docs/manual/testing.html)

+### Endpointtesting
+1. You need to create a ResourceTestRule which is linked (via a builder) to the class under test.
+2. Create a test which calls the ResourceTestRule with an appropriate path and inputs

 ### Facts for the end
 * automatically generated files should not be put into a vcs
 * Debugging is most times very helpful